Zamin Ferrous

 Zamin Ferrous is a privately owned mining company owned and run by the Indian former billionaire, Pramod Agarwal.

+Zamin operates and owns iron ore mines.
+These mines are operated in the countries of Uruguay and Brazil.
+The company provides direct reduction and iron ore pellet fines to the steel industry world-wide.

 Zamin is in a protracted legal dispute with Eurasian Natural Resources Corporation over a Bahia, Brazil iron ore mine.